 Step from the well-trodden fun park path and you’ll find there’s more to thrill-seeking high jinks than getting your photo taken with a permagrin mouse standing in front of a plastic castle.
-Swerve the crowds and cut the costs with a trip to one of APH.com‘s top five alternative fun-packed theme parks in Europe and beyond.
+Swerve the crowds and cut the costs with a trip to one of APH.com‘s top six alternative fun-packed theme parks in Europe and beyond.
 Enjoy the ride…

 Europa Park, Rust Germany